Aganow/stream-player/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Acknowledgments

-This script was created by [Your Name] as a demonstration of streaming and playing audio in Python.
-It utilizes the [requests](https://requests.readthedocs.io/) library for making HTTP requests and the [python-vlc](https://pypi.org/project/python-vlc/) library for audio playback.